Some Early Music Links

 NORVIS (Northumbrian Recorder and Viol School)

-NORVIS early music summer school is held annually in Durham England.
+NORVIS early music summer school will resume in 2022 in Barnard castle, County Durham, England.

 The course covers all aspects of early music and is suitable for beginners through to advanced and solo players.